 If you're interested in an automatically updating list of my Graham Cluley articles, pop over to my author profile.

-I was delighted to join the Guest Author team on Tripwire's highly popular State of Security blog in February – covering a range of cyber threats, vulnerabilities and incident detection techniques.
+I was delighted to join the Guest Author team on Tripwire's highly popular State of Security blog in February – covering a range of cyber threats and risk management techniques.

 Tripwire delivers advanced threat, security and compliance solutions used by over 9,000 organizations, including over 50% of the Fortune 500.
 Tripwire enables enterprises, service providers and government agencies around the world to detect, prevent and respond to cyber security threats.